PixCell: A generative foundation model for digital histopathology images

 \subsection{PixCell diffusion model}

 PixCell is a Diffusion Transformer (DiT) model \cite{peebles2023scalable}, with its architecture adapted from the PixArt-$\sigma$ framework \cite{pixart-sigma}.
 We follow the LDM approach \cite{rombach2022high}, operating in the latent space of the pre-trained Variational Autoencoder (VAE) from Stable Diffusion 3 \cite{sd3}.
 The VAE first encodes the high-resolution histopathology images from PanCan-30M into compressed latent representations, on which we train the diffusion model.
 The VAE encoder has a downsampling factor of $\times 8$, compressing a $1024 \times 1024 \times 3$ image to a $128 \times 128 \times 16$ latent.
-We opted for the Stable Diffusion 3 VAE, despite the larger latent representation (16-dim in SD3 vs 4-dim in SDXL \cite{podellsdxl}), because of the better reconstruction quality in pathology images (average PSNR of 31.79 for SD3 vs 26.93 for SDXL \footnote{PSNR measured on 1000 random $256\times256$ patches from PanCan-Test.}).
+We opted for the Stable Diffusion 3 VAE, despite the larger latent representation (16-dim in SD3 vs 4-dim in SDXL \cite{podellsdxl}), because of the better reconstruction quality in pathology images (average PSNR of 31.79 for SD3 vs 26.93 for SDXL \footnote{PSNR measured on 1000 random $256\times256$ tiles from PanCan-Test.}).

 To guide PixCell during generation, we condition the model on image embeddings extracted using the self-supervised UNI-2h \cite{uni} encoder.
-In natural images, generative foundation models are usually trained on extensive image and text caption pair datasets.
-For digital pathology images, as there is no large-scale image-caption dataset that we could use to train a generative model on, we can utilize SSL embeddings in place of the text captions \cite{cvpr24_ldm}.
-By conditioning on SSL embeddings, we replace the text prompt given in a text-to-image inference with a reference image 'prompt'.
+In the natural image domain, generative foundation models are usually trained on very large datasets of paired images and text captions.
+As there are no large-scale pathology image-caption datasets for training, we utilize SSL embeddings instead of text captions \cite{cvpr24_ldm}.
+By conditioning on SSL embeddings, we replace the text prompt given in a text-to-image inference with a reference image `prompt'.
 The embeddings are integrated into the DiT blocks via cross-attention.